 Interested students are encouraged to speak with an academic advisor to go over the application process and degree plan.

 View social work degree requirements to learn about required courses.
-Students may also view course descriptions of current social work courses and learn about the field practicum.
+Students may also view course descriptions of current social work courses, look through the major's academic resources and handbooks, and learn about the field practicum.

 The Bachelor of Social Work (BSW) degree at the University of Texas at Austin prepares generalist professional social work practitioners.
 While there is some room to pick classes based on particular interest areas at the BSW level, most specialization occurs on the Master's level when students may pick between the clinical concentration or the community administrative leadership (CAL) concentration.